 Jeff’s experience prior to Cambria helped him establish a strong foundation for understanding of the human resources function and how it serves the needs of organizations.
 As an HR representative at Kerr Drug, a retail chain in the Southeast, he worked on processes related to the acquisition and integration of 190 new stores and assisted with selection efforts.
 He also worked in the HR function at retail brokerage firm Ferris, Baker Watts, where he focused on online recruiting, employee relations, and developing job descriptions.

 Education, Professional Activities

 Jeff holds a BS in business administration from Georgetown University, with a concentration in human resources management and a minor in psychology.
 He has presented at ASTD, Society for Human Resource Management (SHRM), and Linkage on topics such as building realistic job simulations and developing effective online orientation programs.
 His work in developing an online employee orientation for a client is featured in a Harvard Business School case on onboarding in professional service firms.
-Jeffrey also co-authored an article titled, “Project Manager and Program Manager: What’s the Difference?” published in Defense AT&L magazine (July-August 2008).
+Jeff also co-authored an article titled, “Project Manager and Program Manager: What’s the Difference?” published in Defense AT&L magazine (July-August 2008).